If only the most beloved stories are truly worthy of constant remodelling, then J.M. Barrie’s Peter Pan must be regarded with particular fondness.

-Perhaps with these outings in mind, director Joe Wright’s decision to tackle the origins of the Boy Who Wouldn’t Grow Up charts a course previously unexplored.
+Perhaps with these outings in mind, director Joe Wright’s take on the origins of the Boy Who Wouldn’t Grow Up charts a course previously unexplored.
 The result, Pan, is as energetic and irreverent as its protagonist, girded by a sense of scale that will fulfil many a blockbuster requirement.
-Wright has long defined himself with a keen visual style straddling multiple genres, yet what he has created here feels fantastical, a cornucopia of sleek CGI and innovation in the medium.
+Wright has long defined himself with a keen visual style across multiple genres; yet, what he has created here feels fantastical, a cornucopia of sleek CGI and innovation in the medium.

 While a plot that sags, alarmingly, in the middle third might otherwise hobble the picture, such is the breadth of Pan’s ambition that the optical delights drag this through its occasionally turgid narrative.

 Wright has much to utilise in the opening act, as infant Peter is deposited on the steps of the nunnery by his mother (Amanda Seyfried), whose parting gift is the pan pipe pendant so crucial to future events.
 Fast-forward a decade or so and Peter (Australian youngster Levi Miller) is a precocious tyke living in the twin shadows of the Blitz and convent superior Mother Barnabas, the latter as frightening as the former.
-Ignorant of his heritage, Peter is soon whisked away to Neverland by pirates seeking to fill the mines overseen by Hugh Jackman’s Blackbeard, a man with his eyes fixed firmly on defeating the band of natives led by Tiger Lily (Rooney Mara), guardians of an unlimited supply of magical, age-defeating fairy minerals.
+Ignorant of his heritage, Peter is soon whisked away to Neverland by pirates seeking to fill the mines overseen by Hugh Jackman’s Blackbeard, a man with his eyes fixed firmly on defeating Tiger Lily (Rooney Mara) and her band of natives, guardians of an unlimited supply of magical, age-defeating fairy minerals.

 In pulling this altogether, the director revels in a series of magnificent set pieces.
-From a buccaneers-versus-Spitfire dogfight over wartime London to the vast canyon of Blackbeard’s quarries — a mashup of Mad Max and a Nirvana concert, populated by a sea of slave children chanting, for no apparent reason, an especially anarchic version of ‘Smells Like Teen Spirit’ — Pan compels, initially at least.
+From a buccaneers-versus-Spitfire dogfight over wartime London to the vast canyon of Blackbeard’s quarries — a mashup of Mad Max and Download, populated by a sea of slave children chanting, for no apparent reason, an especially anarchic version of ‘Smells Like Teen Spirit’ — Pan compels, initially at least.